What is Safeguarding?

 Our Safeguarding Policies

-Please be aware that the resources below link to external websites not maintained by Calder Valley Steiner School.
+Please be aware that the resources below link to external websites not maintained by Calder Valley Steiner Education.

 - The NSPCC offers some brilliant resources around online safety for children and young people, including interactive activities, information around apps and mobile phones and guidance on setting up parental controls.